 Peek had total recall of every detail to which he had ever been exposed.
 At age 33 he was able to reel off every address in the 50 States of America, complete with zip codes.
 If you gave him your date of birth, he could tell you what day of the week it was and what news items were on the front page of newspapers that day.

-Kim Peek may have been a savant, but he wasn’t autistic.
+Kim Peek may have been a savant, but he was not autistic.
 Unfortunately, Dustin Hoffman’s portrayal of “Rain Man” as being autistic has created a false stereotype that has persisted for over 30 years.
-The iconic “autistic savant” is a fictitious character.
+The iconic “autistic savant” is a fiction.